Criticism. Correction. Rebuke.

 And finally, read about overcoming evil and the only One who is “hope-worthy.”

-Also, when it comes to our politics, how should a clear understanding of God’s sovereignty and His commands concerning authority, affect how we speak and respond to events in today’s political climate?
+Also, when it comes to politics and civic responsibility, how should a clear understanding of God’s sovereignty and His righteous standards dictate how we vote and pray for our leaders?

-Responding to criticism well can be one of the greatest challenges there is.
+Today (among other things), we’ll talk about something that can be one of the greatest challenges: responding well to criticism.
 But how we respond reveals things about us that God wants us to see.
 So, how can we respond in ways that allow us to benefit from even the most unfair criticism?
-And are there ways of responding that can result in God’s discipline?
+And on the other hand, are there ways of responding that can result in God’s discipline?